 - Wedding day make-up – $100

-Wedding Expenses You Didn’t See Coming
+List Of Wedding Expenses You Didn’t See Coming

 They are a lot of hidden wedding costs that couples do not put into consideration when it comes to planning their big day.

-Cake Cutting Fee
+1. Cake Cutting Fee

 One of the expenses you will have to make is the wedding cake but what about cutting the said cake?

-A lot of wedding vendors charge an extra $1.00 for each cut slice.
+Many wedding vendors charge an extra $1.00 for each cut slice.

-If you have 100 guests each wanting a slice that could be an extra $100 that you didn’t even think of.
+If you have 100 guests each wanting a slice, that could be an extra $100 that you didn’t even think of.

 Holding a wedding can use a lot of power from the extra lights and band equipment.